MionKit/mion/packages/serverless/README.md

 # `@mikrokit/serverless`

-[MikroKit Router](../router/README.md) is agnostic about the server or serverless environment it is used.
-It could be used on aws lambda, azure functions, a simple http server, etc...
-Thick package contains a collection serverless handlers and a basic http server based in the MikroKit Router.
+**_[MikroKit Router](../router/README.md) is an RPC like router oriented for Api development,_** &nbsp; but is agnostic about the server or serverless environment it is used.
+It could be used on aws lambda, azure functions, an http server, etc...

+This package contains a collection bindings and a basic http server based in the MikroKit Router.

 ## AWS Lambda